substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

 This PR stabilizes the V15 metadata by making several changes.
 It exposes APIs to easily update the metadata in the future, collects type information about the runtime API functions, adds overarching enums to the metadata to ease decoding, modifies the extrinsic metadata to include type information for certain types, and adds support for custom types without breaking changes.
-These changes aim to improve the stability and functionality of the metadata.
+These changes aim to improve the stability and functionality of metadata for Substrate chains.

 ---